contexttesting/zoroaster/README.md

 ### Class Context

-Context can be a class, and to initialise it, `_init` function will be called if present.
-All methods in the context **will be bound** to the instance of a context for each tests, therefore it's possible to use destructuring and still have methods having access to `this`.
-Getters are also bound to the context and the variables initialised using the destructuring of the context will take their value from its initial state.
+A context can and most often will be a class, and to initialise it, the _`_init`_ function will be called by the test runner if present.
+All methods in the context **will be bound** to the instance of a context for each tests, therefore it's possible to use destructuring and still have methods having access to `this` and thus the state of the context. **Getters** are also bound to the context and the variables initialised using the destructuring of the context will take their value from its initial state.
+Finally, the _`_destroy`_ method will ensure the tear-down of the testing context at the end of the test.

 _With the following simple context:_
 ```js